 Suggested Ages: 4 to 12

-These popular science lessons offer a free curated starter set of lessons for grades K-5.
-A mystery like ‘What is the most dangerous animal in the world?’ and the topical ‘How does hand sanitizer kill germs?’ is solved with images, videos and opportunities for discussion.
-End with simple hands-on activities designed with supplies you already have (or are easy to get).
+Science mysteries like ‘What is the most dangerous animal in the world?’ and the topical ‘How does hand sanitizer kill germs?’ are explored with images, entertaining videos and opportunities for discussion.
+Ends with simple hands-on activities designed with easy-to-find supplies.